Hans Heinrich von Twardowski: In Hollywood

-Twardowski, a homosexual, left the turbulent Germany shortly before the Nazi regime took power.
+Twardowski, a homosexual, left Germany shortly before the Nazi regime took power.
 Afterwards, he appeared in the 1932 drama Scandal for Sale starring Pat O'Brien.
 In 1933; he played Von Bergen in the war drama Private Jones, a prince in Adorable and a lawyer in The Devil's in Love.

 The following year, Twardowski played Ivan Shuvalov in The Scarlet Empress.
 In 1935, Twardowski appeared as Count Nicholas of Hungary in the Cecil B. DeMille film The Crusades starring Loretta Young.
 It would be two years before Twardowski appeared in another movie and that was a small part in the romance Thin Ice starring Sonja Henie and Tyrone Power.
 Because of the time he spent directing and appearing in plays on stage, it would be another two years before he worked in another movie.

-In 1939, Twardowski's career picked up as he appeared in two Warner Bros. anti-Nazi movies.
-He played Max Helldorf in the spy thriller Confessions of a Nazi Spy.
-Next Twardowski appeared in another spy thriller Espionage Agent starring Joel McCrea which was released just three weeks after Germany invaded Poland.
+In 1939, Twardowski's career picked up as he appeared in two Warner Bros.' anti-Nazi movies.
+He played Max Helldorf in the thriller Confessions of a Nazi Spy.
+Twardowski then appeared in another thriller Espionage Agent starring Joel McCrea, which was released just three weeks after Germany invaded Poland.

 Later in 1939, Twardowski appeared in the highly controversial anti-Nazi movie Hitler - Beast of Berlin.
-Twardowski plays Albert Stahlhelm, a Stormtrooper of the Waffen-SS, who becomes disillusioned with the brutality of the Nazi regime.
-His character accidentally betrays his anti-Nazi friends to his fellow SS members, who in turn murder him.
+Twardowski played Albert Stahlhelm, a Stormtrooper of the Waffen-SS, who becomes disillusioned with the brutality of the Nazi regime.
+His character accidentally betrays his anti-Nazi friends to his fellow SS members, who murder him in retaliation.